reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 **Q:** What part of the toolchain do you feel like is most lacking? — Іggytoad

 That’s a good question.
 Hmmm… I’d have to give that one more thought, I honestly don’t know.
 There are definitely things that I’m not happy about with the toolchains and I’m excited to hear about "Rome" which Sebastian McKenzie is working on.
 The biggest limitation of tools of today I think is that they all operate separately so there are lots of optimizations we just can’t make.
 Seb’s tool comes with everything out of the box and because of that he can optimize it to make it crazy fast and give a great experience.
 We’ll see though.
-All I’ve seen are a few screen recordings :smiley:
+All I’ve seen are a few screen recordings 😀

 ---